 - In the Name ID format field, select EmailAddress.

 - Leave the Default RelayState field blank.

-- If the identity provider requires an application URL, for
+- If the identity provider requires an application URL

 - Provide the Name ID Format, SSO token, and other details that your IdP mandates.